ibm-cloud-docs/openwhisk/z_archive_getting_started.md

 ## Creating an action in the CLI
 {: #gs_hello_world_cli}

-Get up and running quickly with the [HelloWorld JavaScript](/docs/openwhisk?topic=cloud-functions-prep#prep-js) example code.
+Get up and running quickly with the [Hello World JavaScript](/docs/openwhisk?topic=cloud-functions-prep#prep-js) example code.
 This example creates a basic `hello` action, which you can manually invoke to run its app logic.

 ## What's next?
 {: #gs_next_steps}